analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 11. Save your changes to the file with `CTRL + S`.
 VS Code will prompt for a restart.
 Restart for the changes to take effect.

 12. That's it!
 You're ready to start using Visual Studio Code to develop with Analog Device's Microcontrollers.
-The Microcontroller SDK example projects come pre-populated with .vscode project folders, and the "Tools/VSCode-Maxim" folder of the SDK contains documentation and new project templates.
+The MSDK example projects come pre-populated with .vscode project folders, and the "Tools/VSCode-Maxim" folder of the MSDK contains documentation and new project templates.
 See [Usage](#usage) below for more details on using the projects.

 ## Usage